bhavukchawla/courses/bigdata/access_hdfs_in_terminal.md

 ```bash
 hdfs dfs -ls data/
 ```
-You should see the ratings.txt file in the local directory.
+You should see the ratings.txt file in the local directory (if you have done git clone).

-*NOTE:* In HDFS, relative (non-absolute) paths are considered relative to your home directory.
-There is no concept of a “current” or “working” directory as there is in Linux and similar file systems.

 #### Practice uploading a directory, confirm the upload, and then remove it, as it is not actually needed for the exercises.
 ```bash